romuloprandini/colaborativelist/README.md

 # colaborativelist
-A colaborative list using Ionic Framework
+A colaborative list using Ionic Framework and PouchDB/CouchDB